spenserblack/spenserblack.github.io/tutorials/typescript-type-system.md

 surprising amount of complexity.
 Supposedly, it is even [Turing complete](https://github.com/microsoft/TypeScript/issues/14833)!

-This tutorial contains a few interesting things you can do with the type system.
+This tutorial contains a few interesting examples to help you learn what you can do with the type system.

 ### Boolean Logic